7RU7H/CTFs/HackTheBox/Retired-Machines/Response/Response-Helped-Through.md

 - Golang  version of the web server and spawn a another webserver for vulnerable machine
 - Implement a server with
 	- Azure App Service - Completed for [[Traverse-Writeup]]
-	- Docker containerise windows work station and kubernetes a web app for Vuln machine I want to template out and make
+	- Docker containerise windows work station and Kubernetes a web app for Vuln machine I want to template out and make
 	- Application gateway for routes and OWASP top 10
 	- Private DNS endpoint
 	- TLS/SSL implementation for CSPA twinned with HTB academy TLS/SSL module